 It’s no secret.
-Donors want to know the real impact of every donation they make.
-We’re talking about specific, tangible ways to help donors understand how they’ve impacted a cause that’s important to them.
+Donors want to know the real impact of every donation.
+We’re talking about specific, tangible ways to help donors understand the difference they make through their support.

-In fact, 80 percent of respondents feel it is important to know the real outcomes of their donations or volunteer work with a nonprofit, according to an Accenture study.
+In fact, 80 percent of donors feel it is important to know the real outcomes of their charitable giving or volunteer work, according to this study.

 According to the same study, 60 percent of donors said that they would donate up to 10 percent more if nonprofits better communicated how their fundraising dollars further the mission!